Mr-Javkuds/Mr-Javkuds/README.md

 - ⚡ Fun fact **I'm a good person**

 If you want to be friends with me, DM me on instagram.
-Calm down I'm a good person. **"Yoroshiku Onegaishimasu🥰"**
+Calm down I'm a good person.
 </br></br>

 <h4 align="left">Social media:</h4>